takimafr/designmyapp/README.md

 # Issues

 Track issues with the following tags:
 [Concept]: for all issues related to concept.designmyapp.mobi
 [Developer]: for all issues related to developer.designmyapp.mobi
 [Portal]: for all issues related to www.designmyapp.mobi
 [API]: for all issues related to API Keys, and api.designmyapp.mobi
 [SDK]: for all issues related to the SDK or common libraries
 [Sample]: for all issues related to the template samples
+[FI-Content]: for all issues related to the Future Internet Content project
+[OSM]: for all issues related to the OpenStreetMap contributor app, or the openstreetmap website.
 [Other]: for all other issues